 Pain in the arms, back, neck, jaw or stomach.

-They may also have less common signs of a heart attack, such as:
+Women may also experience less common signs of a heart attack including:

 When it comes to cardiovascular disease, women have some inherent risk factors.
 These include: